March 8, 2018 - Comments Off on CEO Eric Amyot on Smart Cities through the Lens of a Farmer

 What are the key advantages of vertical farming?
 How do these advantages align with the goals of Smart Cities and the future of agriculture?

 The key advantage I'd like to point out, though there are many, is the ability to make growing and sharing food accessible in any scale, at any location.
 The potential genius of the Smart City really is its inclusivity.
-Citizens of a Smart City have inclusive access to essentials like transit, waste reclamation, lifestyle services and, of course, healthy and safe food year-round.
-The fact is the possibilities are overwhelmingly positive, particularly for those who are typically or historically at risk of marginalization.
+All citizens of a Smart City must have access to essentials like transit, waste reclamation, lifestyle services and, of course, healthy and safe food year-round.
+If that is accomplished, the possibilities are overwhelmingly positive, particularly for those who are typically or historically at risk of marginalization.

 Vertical Farming will play a significant role in the success of Smart Cities, however it is alarming to often hear many planners misunderstanding or altogether discrediting the food production model.
 The current thought process of feeding people in densely populated city centres still invokes the ideas of raised soil beds, courtyard gardens and rooftop greenhouses.
 It is unrealistic to expect to feed large populations, (worldwide and all year long) without the adoption of controlled-environment vertical farming.
 Having said that, there will always be a need for hands-in-the-dirt gardening.
 In the case of Smart Cities, I believe traditional gardening will play more of a spiritually nourishing role for cities of the future than actually feeding a population.